Regulations and General Requirements

-The College of Arts and Sciences at Indiana University Bloomington is the university's largest, most diverse academic school, and it contains many of the university's most accomplished scholar-teachers.
-A number of its departments and programs rank among the nation's very best in terms of research, artistic achievement, and reputation, and it enrolls nearly 3,000 graduate students.
-The education offered by the College of Arts and Sciences is based on a liberal arts tradition, and the College is especially proud of the interdisciplinary opportunities available for graduate students.
+The College of Arts and Sciences at Indiana University Bloomington is the university's largest, most diverse academic school, with enrollment near 3,000 graduate students.
+Home to many of the university's most accomplished scholar-teachers, a number of departments and programs within the College rank among the nation's very best in terms of research, artistic achievement, and reputation.
+Offering an education based on a liberal arts tradition, the College is especially proud of the interdisciplinary opportunities available for graduate students.

 The College collaborates with the University Graduate School to train and provide support for students working towards M.A., M.S., M.A.T., M.F.A., and Ph.D. degrees which are all conferred by the University Graduate School.
 The College also independently offers and confers a clinical Doctor of Audiology (Au.D.) degree through the Department of Speech and Hearing Sciences.

-In addition to the below regulations and requirements, College graduate students must fulfill all of the requirements of the University Graduate School (see http://www.indiana.edu/~bulletin/iu/grad/).
+In addition to the below regulations and requirements, College graduate students must fulfill all of the requirements of the University Graduate School.

 Application and Admission